On-the-Fly Shortest Path QGIS plugin

 Splice loss: Set the average loss at every optical splice made on the fiber cable.
 Unit:db.

 Splice every: Set the frequency of splices of the fiber optic network.
-Usually, a design parameter of a fiber optic network sets a splice every so many kilometers.
+Usually, a design parameter of a fiber optic network sets a splice every so many Kilometers.

 Fiber attenuation: Set the average attenuation of the fiber optic cables used in the network.
 Unit:db.